 At the age of 17, I saw Schindler’s List in the movie theater along with everyone else and loved it along with everyone else.
 I never revisited the Spielberg film, but I remain somewhat suspicious of my affection for the picture.
 This is mainly because I saw it at a time when I was highly susceptible to commercial and critical hype.
-Two decades removed from the experience, Schindler’s List seems to embody everything that I reject in biopics and modern historical cine-texts, including the implicit assertion that the film is underline-important for merely existing.
+Two decades removed, Schindler’s List seems to embody everything that I reject in biopics and modern historical cine-texts, including the implicit assertion that the film is underline-important for merely existing.

 “The Nightmare of Selection”

 The protagonist of Kapo is not only a Jew, and one with a far more tortured and complicated inner life than Liam Neeson’s Oskar Schindler, but also a young girl.
-As the film opens, 14-year-old Edith (played capably but not quite transcendently by Susan Strasberg) is finishing up her music lessons.
-As she puts on her jacket with the telltale gold star, she assures her teacher that she will be “safe in Paris.”
+As the film opens, 14-year-old Edith (played capably but not quite transcendently by Susan Strasberg) is finishing her music lessons.
+As she dons her jacket with the telltale gold star, she assures her teacher she will be “safe in Paris.”
 When Edith returns home, she sees Nazis loading her family into a truck.
 She runs to join them rather than take her neighbor’s advice to flee.

 “Savagery Begetting Savagery”